reshmighosh/ImagesfromVideo/README.md

 # ImagesfromVideo
-Generating images from video for VQA
+Generating images from video for Deep Learning tasks